happiedcoder/happiedcoder/README.md

-- 👋 Hi, I’m @happiedcoder @dataanalyst
+- 👋 Hi, I’m @data scientist
 - 👀 I’m interested in AI ,ML and Python
-- 🌱 I’m currently learning blockchain Technology
-- 💞️
 - 📫 you can reach me @happiedcoder@gmail.com

 <!---